trang-nguyenn/trang-nguyenn.github.io/_pages/about.md

 ## News

+- Our paper [Quantile QT-Opt for Risk-Aware Vision-Based Robotic Grasping](https://q2-opt.github.io/) was accepted to RSS 2020.
-- We've released a new preprint: [Deep Graph Mapper: Seeing Graphs through the Neural Lens](https://arxiv.org/abs/2002.03864)
+- We presented our new preprint [Deep Graph Mapper: Seeing Graphs through the Neural Lens](https://arxiv.org/abs/2002.03864) as a poster at the [ELLIS Workshop on
+Geometric and Relational Deep Learning](https://geometric-relational-dl.github.io/) in Amsterdam.
 - Happy to announce next summer I will be interning at Google Brain.
 - Our paper [Variational Autoencoders for Cancer Data Integration: Design Principles and Computational Practice](https://www.frontiersin.org/articles/10.3389/fgene.2019.01205/full) has been published in the journal Frontiers in Genetics.
 - Our paper [Proximal Distilled Evolutionary Reinforcement Learning](https://arxiv.org/abs/1906.09807) has been accepted at [AAAI-20](https://aaai.org/Conferences/AAAI-20/) in New York.
-- The paper I worked on during my AI Residency at Google X, [Quantile QT-Opt for Risk-Aware Vision-Based Robotic Grasping](https://q2-opt.github.io/), is now available as a preprint.

 ## Teaching